 About

-Advocate for just & sustainable change • Empathetic leader • Life-long learner • Facilitator • Creative communicator • Naturalist • Organic gardener • Dance party catalyst • Cat mom • Fungi enthusiast • Adventurer
+Advocate for just & sustainable change • Empathetic leader • Life-long learner • Facilitator • Creative communicator • Naturalist • Organic gardener • Dance party catalyst • Fungi enthusiast • Adventurer

-SarahLaughinginRainwithWinterForestInBackgroundSarah (she/her) believes in the power of idealism paired with action.
+SarahLaughinginRainwithWinterForestInBackgroundSarah (she/they) believes in the power of idealism paired with action.
 Her work seeks to advance intersectional environmental justice and dismantle systems of oppression so all beings can thrive.

-Sarah hears from peers, colleagues, and supervisors that her strengths include cultivating relationships built on trust and empathy, sharing her thoughts and perspective with vulnerability and transparency, and centering perspectives and needs of communities facing injustice.
-She has a knack for connecting ideas, people, and projects to build collaborative communities that work toward just and sustainable change.
-She has extensive experience and skills in:
+Sarah hears from peers, colleagues, and supervisors that their strengths include cultivating relationships built on trust and empathy, sharing her thoughts and perspectives with vulnerability and transparency, and centering needs of communities facing injustice.
+They have a knack for connecting ideas, people, and projects to build collaborative communities that work toward just and sustainable change.
+Sarah has extensive experience and skills in:

 • project management